-Between 2005 and 2009 the Council of Europe adopted detailed standards for fish welfare during farming, the European Food Safety Authority published 13 scientific opinions on fish welfare, and the OIE included chapters on fish welfare during transport, slaughter and emergency killing in its Aquatic Animal Health Code.
+Between 2005 and 2009 the Council of Europe adopted detailed standards for fish welfare during farming, the European Food Safety Authority published 13 scientific opinions on fish welfare, and WOAH included chapters on fish welfare during transport, slaughter and emergency killing in its Aquatic Animal Health Code.
 The years since have seen a broadening and exponential growth of research into fish welfare.
 The progress on implementable knowledge can be seen in the guidelines adopted in 2020 by the EU Platform on Animal Welfare.

 Nonetheless, the welfare of fish, crustaceans and cephalopods remains almost entirely absent from regulatory regimes and from aquaculture certification schemes.

 - Fish and crustacean, general and species-specific, provisions in EU animal welfare legislation during farming, transport and slaughter;